kaushik-bhattarai/Simple-calculator/README.md

 # Simple-calculator
-This is a simple calculator I made using javascript.
+This is a simple calculator I made while learning javascript.